giraone/java-io-benchmark-sample/README.md

 ## Results

-Here are the results from my notebook with Windows 8.1 x64, Intel i5, 1.80Ghz, an IDE disc and Oracle Java 8
+The benchmarks are for different buffer sizes from 1 KByte to 64 KByte.

-### Benchmark with the different buffer sizes
+### Windows 8.1 x64, Intel i5, 1.80Ghz, an IDE disc and Oracle Java 8
 ```
 Benchmark                                             (bufferSize)  Mode  Cnt   Score   Error  Units
 IoBenchmark.copyFileUsingStreams                              1024  avgt    5  11.320 ± 0.744  ms/op